help@cleanrecoverycenters.com

 Psychosis

-Psychosis can be caused by either drug or alcohol abuse.
+Psychosis can be caused by alcohol or drug abuse.
 Korsakoff’s syndrome or Korsakoff’s psychosis is long-term, as compared to Wernicke encephalopathy, which tends to be more temporary in nature.
 It prevents the brain from forming new memories.
 Symptoms may include problems like:

 • Hallucinations